hyperknot/openfreemap/README.md

 - checks the most up-to-date files in the public buckets
 - downloads/extracts them locally, if needed
-- mounts the downloaded BTRFS images in `/mnt/ofm`
+- mounts the downloaded Btrfs images in `/mnt/ofm`
 - creates the correct TileJSON file
 - creates the correct nginx config
 - reloads nginx